pulsar-neighborhood/pulsar-neighborhood.github.io/content/spotlight/rob-morrow.md

 email:
 other: https://sigmaxai.com/
 showtoc: false
+meta:
+    description: Robert is CEO & Founder of SigmaX, previously the CTO Federal of Cloudera.
+Served as a technical thought leader at Sun Microsystems with many publications.
 ---

 Robert is the CEO and Founder of [SigmaX.ai](https://sigmaxai.com/) and previously was the CTO Federal of Cloudera and served as a technical thought leader at Sun Microsystems and has published many scientific peer-reviewed papers.